FM Broadcast Filing Window - Low Power FM (LPFM) stations

 For noncommercial educational broadcast applicants and licensees including LPFM stations, the FCC (federal government) does not charge any application or regulatory fees.

-For filing assistance, REC does charge for services based on a “level of effort” from each situation.
-For LPFM stations, you may be looking at professional fees from about $1,500~$2,500 based on exactly what needs to be done.
-Most situations will come in on the lower end of that range.
-REC’s LPFM offering will include the filing of the original application, up to one modification in the event of mutual exclusivity and the post-construction application to obtain the full license.
+For filing assistance, REC has established a special rate card for this filing window.
+LPFM filings start at $1,000, but may be higher based on organization type (private sector vs. public sector), additional work needed (such as second adjacent channel waivers), etc. REC’s LPFM offering will include the filing of the original application, up to one modification in the event of mutual exclusivity and the post-construction application to obtain the full license.
 The higher fees may apply when second-adjacent channel waivers, directional antennas or other complexities are added.
 Additional fees may be charged if the applicant makes a change after significant work is performed.
 REC bills in advance before work is done.
 REC can be paid securely online using a major credit or debit card.
 Payment by check is also permitted but must clear prior to the filing window.
 For public sector and educational institutions, Michelle Bradley of REC can provide a W-9.

 REC can provide very basic “preliminary checks” for “yes/no” answers on potential availability prior to payment.
 It is REC’s policy to not collect unless we are sure the request can be done.
 To keep our prices low, REC has a no-refund policy.